lshung/rose/README.md

-rose log --dir       # Show the log directory path rose log --last      # Print content of the last log file rose log --remove    # Remove all log files
+rose log --dir       # Show the log directory path rose log --last      # Print content of the last log file rose log --remove    # Remove all log files rose log --select    # Select a log file from the menu to view
 ```